Originally Published September 2018

-The storage area is filling with boxes of documents you must save for regulatory or client support reasons.
+The storage area is filled with boxes of documents you must save for regulatory or client support reasons.
 File cabinets are exploding, and your office workers need more space.
-We get it, you have documents that need to be scanned, but no time, resources or expertise to do them yourself.

 Many organizations are currently seeking efficient, reliable and cost-effective ways to turn their paper documents into digital format for secure and compliant storage and ease of retrieval.
 No matter if you have 200 or 700,000 documents that need to be scanned, you want to work with the best partner for your bulk scanning needs.

 Whether you’re a law firm, hospital, clinic, school, financial institution or any organization with a human resources, legal or accounts payable department, what should you look for to select the best secure document scanning services?

 The security of your documents is of the utmost importance.
 Make sure you can trust the people scanning your documents.
 This can mean a visit to the facility where they will be scanned or asking about measures the organization takes to keep your documents safe.
 You should be impressed with the physical security of their facility.
-Notable features to look for include digital work process as well as security cameras and reliable access control.
+Notable features to look for include a digital work process as well as security cameras and reliable access control.

-Each client has different needs for scanned document quality checks, whether that means you need every page to be checked (which takes extra time and therefore money to do it), or one file out of every 100 to ensure the scanning technology is working properly.
+Each client has different needs for scanned document quality checks, whether that means you need every page to be checked (which takes extra time and, therefore, extra money to do it), or one file out of every 100 to ensure the scanning technology is working properly.
 Make sure the scanning service you choose is able to meet your standards for quality.

 Document Confidentiality and Compliance